Accessing Florida state records and public information is easier than ever, thanks to state laws and records management improvements.

 How To Find Someone’s Criminal Charges or Records in Florida

-People who want to know if someone has a criminal record, they can visit the State of Florida Criminal History Information which is a site run by the Florida Department of Law Enforcement (FDLE).
-Then click on the words “Florida Criminal History Record Check.”
+People who want to know if someone has a criminal record can visit the Criminal History Information which is a site run by the Florida Department of Law Enforcement (FDLE).
+Click the “Florida Criminal History Record Check” to view several search tools to obtain an individual’s criminal records.

 Site visitors have three search options: